PyaeSoneHan246810/Birds/README.md

 # Birds iOS App

-This is the simple iOS application project developed using the Swift programming language, the SwiftUI framework, and the Realm database.
+This iOS app, built with SwiftUI, loads bird data from a JSON file, enabling users to explore and learn about various bird species while marking their favorites.

+## Used Technologies

+- Swift Programming Language
+- SwiftUI Framework
+- Realm Database

 ## Acknowledgements

-Resources for the project were provided by Ko Sann Lynn Htun. https://github.com/sannlynnhtun-coding/
+Resources for the project were provided by Ko Sann Lynn Htun (https://github.com/sannlynnhtun-coding/).

 [Birds Resources](https://github.com/burma-project-ideas/birds)